plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

 as well as using it as the inherited type for `M`.

 The term form `M ↓ A` represents the only place terms need to be decorated with types.
-It only appears when switching from synthesis to inheritance, that is, when a term that _deconstructs_ a value of a type contains as its main term a term that _constructs_ a value of a type, in other words, a place where a `β`-reduction will occur.
+It only appears when switching from inheritance to synthesis, that is, when a term that _deconstructs_ a value of a type contains as its main term a term that _constructs_ a value of a type, in other words, a place where a `β`-reduction will occur.
 Typically, we will find that decorations are only required on top